 Actually, there are thousands of different forms of vitamin K, but the ones that we associate with the term are the K1 (phylloquinone), and K2 (menaquinone).

 For some odd reason, the K1 form, which is present in almost all leafy green vegetables is getting all of the attention in media.
-While nobody seems to talk about the K2 from, which can be found in foods such as: cheese, egg yolks, butter, fermented foods, and liver.
+While nobody seems to talk about the K2 form, which can be found in foods such as cheese, egg yolks, butter, fermented foods, and liver.

 …And one of them is the link between vitamin K2 and testosterone: